wjlim/TuxedoProtocolPIPE/README.md

 =====================

-**Finding Differentially Expressed Genes with Tuxedo protocol** You can make Tuxedo protocol scripts easily use this **Requirement**
+**Finding Differentially Expressed Genes with Tuxedo protocol** You can make Tuxedo protocol scripts easily.
+Use this~:D **Requirement**
 --------------
 - python